Splinter0/python-course/src/lecture3/Loops_and_Arrays.md

 ### Advanced Arrays
 As already said, arrays are basically a collection of variables in a variable.
 So what about arrays inside arrays?
 Array-ception.

 Of course, this can be done in Python!
-These are called **multidimensional arrays**.
+These are called **nested arrays**.
 They can be very useful in many computing problems.

 An example of a 2-D array would be: